Miracle Village: Description

-The complex of 54 duplexes and six family homes is operated by Matthew 25 Ministries, an organization with the stated goal of providing prison aftercare.
-The name is a reference to the passage Matthew 25:36-40 in the Bible: "I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me...Truly, I say to you, as you did it to one of the least of these my brothers and sisters, you did it to me" (English Standard Version).)
-According to their website, there is no religious discrimination; non-Christians are just as welcome.
-The Executive Director in 2017 is Ted Rodarm, himself an ex-offender.
-The website further notes that they do not accept violent offenders or serial offenders, nor minister to pedophiles, which they define as "someone who can only become sexually aroused by a child".
-It receives 10–20 applications a week, but only accepts 1 in 20; residents participate in the selection process.
-In October 2010, the community included 66 registered sex offenders; by July 2013 there were 100; and by 2017 it held 120.
-The total population, including family members, is 200.
+The complex of 54 duplexes and six family homes is operated by Matthew 25: Ministries, an organization with the stated goal of providing prison aftercare.
+The Executive Director in 2017 was Ted Rodarm, himself an ex-offender.
+In October 2010, the community included 66 registered sex offenders; by July 2013, there were 100; and by 2017, it held 120.
+The total population as of 2018, including family members, was 200.
 It is the largest community of registered sex offenders in the United States.
 There are an additional 300 who have resided there but since moved on.

-An affiliated organization, Miracle Village Ministries, provides services including transportation, to newly released prisoners.
+An affiliated organization, Miracle Village Ministries, provides services including transportation to newly released prisoners.
 It describes itself on its website as "a faith-based prison aftercare ministry".
-Its office is at 2820 East Main Street in Pahokee.
-"The community is so popular with sex offenders there is not enough room for them all so they have settled in a nearby town Pahokee with the help of a religious ministry."